 4.4.1 Introduction

 Basic Vulnerability Testing activities consist of requirements for running automated FOSS and COTS security testing tools against the external interfaces of a Network Product.
-These activities cover at least four aspects: Port Scanning, Vulnerability Scanner by the use of Vulnerability scanners and robustness/fuzz testing, and endpoint scanning.
+These activities cover at least three aspects: port scanning, vulnerability scanner by using vulnerability scanners, and robustness/fuzz testing.
 For each of these aspects, test requirements and test results are described in the present clause.

-NOTE: The individual tools used for Basic Vulnerability Testing are selected by the evaluator.
-The SECAM accreditation body will ensure during accreditation of the evaluator's laboratory that the testers are able to utilize adequate tools.
+NOTE 1: The individual tools used for Basic Vulnerability Testing are selected by the evaluator.
+The SECAM accreditation body will ensure during accreditation of the testers lab that the testing tools meet the conditions in clause 4.1.2.

+NOTE 2: The ports referred to in this clause are identifiers for services running on transport layer protocols (e.g., HTTPS, port 443, FTP, port 21).

 4.4.2 Port Scanning

-Requirement Name: Port scaning
+Requirement Name: Port scanning

 Requirement Reference: In accordance with industry best practice